debbiemarkslab/ZIP_benchmark/README.md

 We'd love new baselines for comparison - please add a pull request on GitHub.

-## Scoring
+## Evaluation

-todo
+The `stats/` directory contains scripts to evaluate models predictions - run the `stats/run_stats.sh` script to evaluate all of the baselines.

+The clinical datasets (ClinVar-gnomAD, and DDD-ASD) use ROC-AUC and AUPRC binary metrics to evaluate the model's predictions distinguishing pathogenic from benign variants.
+Critically, these metrics are across all genes (not computed within genes), as there is such a low number of variants per gene.

+The DMS assays have continuous outputs, so the Spearman rank correlation between the model's scores and the assay values are reported.

 ## Benchmark Datasets
 ### gnomAD and ClinVar Pathogenicity Prediction
 ### Deep Mutational Scans
 ### DDD/ASD Developmental Disorder Prediction

 ## Multiple Sequence Alignments
 Tranception with Retrieval uses a Multiple Sequence Alignment (MSA) as part of its input.
 We generate MSAs for each of our new datasets and make them available for download here (add link later).
-The details of how the alignments were generated are described below
+The details of how the alignments were generated are described below:

 ### gnomAD and ClinVar

 ### DMS experiments

 ### DDD and ASD

+## Contributing

+We welcome new baselines (see above) as well as general improvement pull requests.

+## Citation

+Please cite this benchmark if you use it in your work:
+TODO